Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Further acknowledgements

 \section{Further acknowledgements}

 We implement our methods based on PyTorch~\citeSM{Ansel_PyTorch_2_Faster_2024} with the Lightning framework~\citeSM{Falcon_PyTorch_Lightning_2019}.
-For the augmentations, we used kornia~\citeSM{eriba2019kornia}.
+For the augmentations on CIFAR-100, we used kornia~\citeSM{eriba2019kornia}.
 Backbone implementations are adapted from the timm library~\citeSM{Wightman_PyTorch_Image_Models}.
+Data loading and augmentations for the ImageNet-100 experiments are implemented via NVIDIA DALI (\url{https://github.com/NVIDIA/DALI}).
 For the figures, we relied on icons designed by OpenMoji (License: CC BY-SA 4.0).